 Equipment available through the EDC is used for learning, projects and research in all schools across FCAD.
 Students in the School of Journalism are able to sign out cameras, audio recorders, video equipment, as well as laptops and mobile technology.

 There are ten video editing suites on the second floor primarily dedicated to video post production.
 The suites are equipped with dual-display edit stations with the full Adobe Creative Cloud software package, Avid's iNews production software, phones, and audio equipment for voiceover recording.
 The suites are networked to one another and the television studio so students can collaborate on projects and send finished news items directly to the studio for playback using Bit Central's Precis system.

 Audio editing suites

-There are five new post-production audio editing suites located on the second floor of the Rogers Communication Centre, next to the Catalyst Learning Space.
+There are five new post-production audio editing suites located on the second floor, next to the Catalyst Learning Space.
 The suites are equipped with microphones, speakers and the Adobe Creative Cloud software package.

 Mobile computing labs

 The school has several mobile computing labs, where students are encouraged to use their own laptops for class assignments.
 Laptops with all of the production software are also available to be booked out from the EDC.

 Catalyst learning space

 The Catalyst learning space (RCC 223) is a collaborative learning space shared between the Catalyst, a research centre, and dedicated to journalism students and a variety of classes.